 Families affected by necrotizing enterocolits (NEC) often experience feelings of isolation, along with a lack of resources and information about the disease.
-Many of us at the NEC Society have been impacted by NEC, and we have created Family Resource Packets to provide the information we wish we would have had at the time.
+Many of us at the NEC Society have been impacted by NEC, and we have created Family Resource Boxes to provide the information we wish we would have had at the time.
 These packets contain up-to-date information about NEC and resources to empower, educate, and support families.

-Newly Diagnosed Family Resource Packet
+Click here to request a Newly Diagnosed Family Resource Box

-Materials in the packet empower families in their role as the most important members of their baby’s care team.
+Materials in the box empower families in their role as the most important members of their baby’s care team.
 Our signature Tree of Courage note cards and an inspirational book to read with their baby are also included.

 Families experiencing the devastation of losing a child to NEC often feel alone in their grief.
-Our Bereaved Family Resource Packet was developed by bereaved families, and provides the information we wish we would have had when we lost our child.
+Our Bereaved Family Resource Box was developed by bereaved families, and provides the information we wish we would have had when we lost our child.

-The packet supports families in the knowledge that they will always be their baby’s parent, and that their precious child will always be part of their life.
+The box supports families in the knowledge that they will always be their baby’s parent, and that their precious child will always be part of their life.
 Tree of Courage note cards and plantable seed paper, to plant in memory of their child, are also included.

-“When your child has been diagnosed with NEC, it is a soul crushing experience.
+“When your child has been diagnosed with NEC, it is a soul-crushing experience.
 With so many emotions and questions running through your head and heart, it’s difficult to know what to ask, what to do, or where to start your advocacy.
 These boxes are helpful because they give families actionable steps to help them feel empowered during a time when they may feel powerless.
 These boxes provide a warm and comforting touch during a difficult time from families that were directly impacted by NEC.”

 – Amena Mebane, whose daughter was affected by NEC